rauc/rauc/docs/integration.rst

   If in doubt about choosing the right bootloader, we recommend to use Barebox as it provides a dedicated boot handling framework, called `bootchooser`.

-To allow RAUC handling a bootable slot, you have to mark it bootable in your system.conf and configure the name under which the bootloader is able to identify this distinct slot.
+To let RAUC handle a bootable slot, you have to mark it as bootable in your system.conf and configure the name under which the bootloader identifies this specific slot.
 This is both done by setting the ``bootname`` property.

 .. code-block:: cfg